 EFN began as a program in 1982 when the leadership of FISH Food Banks, Tacoma Rescue Mission, Salvation Army, and Associated Ministries recognized a great need in our community to resource emergency food collectively.
 With guidance from Paul Bender, the Executive Director of the newly formed Greater Tacoma Community Foundation, and through the organizing efforts of Dennis Flannigan, EFN’s first Executive Director, the organization was created to serve as Pierce County’s central storage and distribution center for emergency food programs.
 In 1985, EFN was transferred as a program to Associated Ministries.
 Originally designed to meet a temporary need caused by the economic recession of the 1980’s, it became apparent in the early 1990’s that the need for such a community service had grown.
 In response, EFN became an independent 501(c)(3) non-profit organization in 1991.

 As the sole nonprofit food distributor located in Pierce County, many food programs are dependent on EFN for food.
-The majority of food is donated by farms and large corporations such as Fred Meyer, Carolina Logistics, QFC and SuperValu, but EFN also acts as a Sub-Distributing Agency (SDA) for the USDA Commodity Food Program and purchases over $500,000 in food from its general operating budget and designated accounts.
+The majority of food is donated by farms and large corporations such as Fred Meyer, Carolina Logistics, QFC and SuperValu, but EFN also acts as a Sub-Distributing Agency (SDA) for the USDA Commodity Food Program and purchases food through its Co-op Food Purchasing Program.

 Services and Programs

 Emergency Food Network (EFN) operates two distinct programs: Our Distribution Center and Mother Earth Farm.
 Our 20,000 square foot Distribution Center is located in Lakewood and is the agency’s storage, distribution, and administrative center.
 We host our Repack Project in this Distribution Center.
 The Mother Earth Farm is an 8-acre organic farm located in Puyallup that yields 121,000 pounds of fresh produce annually.